 A. Caraceni – with new website

-The Caracenis had been a tailoring family for a few generations, when Tommaso Caraceni from Ortona a Mare taught his craft to his sons Domenico, Galliano and Augusto.
-Probably the most famous one, Domenico, founded his tailor shop 1913 in Rome.
+The Caracenis had been a tailoring family for a few generations when Tommaso Caraceni from Ortona a Mare taught his craft to his sons, Domenico, Galliano and Augusto.
+Probably the most famous one, Domenico, founded his tailor shop in 1913 in Rome.
 About two years later, he was drafted and had to close it down.
-When he came back from the war, he was blind and only a risky operation enabled him to see again.
-In the following years, Domenico opened his main shop in 1926 at Via Boncompagni 21 in Rome and later branches in Milan, Naples and Paris.
-Before his death in 1940, Augusto Caraceni had opened a store in Paris under his own name and within five years, he had become the most highly sought after tailor in Paris.
+When he came back from the war, he was blind, and only a risky operation enabled him to see again.
+In the following years, Domenico opened his main shop in 1926 at Via Boncompagni 21 in Rome, and later branches in Milan, Naples and Paris.
+Before his death in 1940, Augusto Caraceni had opened a store in Paris under his own name, and within five years, he had become the most highly sought after tailor in Paris.
 Due to WWII, Augusto returned to Rome in 1940 just like his brother Galliano.

 Galliano’s sons Tommy and Giulio left their father’s shop at Via Boncompagni 21 in 1963 and opened their own shop at Via Campania in Rome.

 Occasionally, you will see the Domenico Caraceni Label – which is not really a Caraceni business anymore because it is now owned by Gianni Campagna.

 GQ Italia had an article about A. Caraceni in March 2010 and Ferdinando Caraceni bears the same last name but is in fact from a different Caraceni family.CARACENI A. snc

 Image: © 2010 Carlo Furgeri Gilbert